Painlevé conjecture: Background and statement

-For n ≥ 4 the n-body problem admits noncollision singularities.

 Development

 Edvard Hugo von Zeipel proved in 1908 that if there is a collision singularity, then $J(\mathbf{q}(t))$ tends to a definite limit as $t\rightarrow t^*$, where $J(\mathbf{q})=\sum_i m_i |\mathbf{q}_i|^2$ is the moment of inertia.
 This implies that a necessary condition for a noncollision singularity is that the velocity of at least one particle becomes unbounded (since the positions $\mathbf{q}$ remain finite up to this point).

 Mather and McGehee managed to prove in 1975 that a noncollision singularity can occur in the co-linear 4-body problem (that is, with all bodies on a line), but only after an infinite number of (regularized) binary collisions.

 Donald G. Saari proved in 1977 that for almost all (in the sense of Lebesgue measure) initial conditions in the plane or space for 2, 3 and 4-body problems there are singularity-free solutions.

 In 1984, Joe Gerver gave an argument for a noncollision singularity in the planar 5-body problem with no collisions.
 He later found a proof for the 3n body case.

 Finally, in his 1988 doctoral dissertation, Jeff Xia demonstrated a 5-body configuration that experiences a noncollision singularity.

 Joe Gerver has given a heuristic model for the existence of 4-body singularities.

 In his 2013 doctoral thesis at University of Maryland, Jinxin Xue considered a simplified model for the planar four-body problem case of the Painlevé conjecture.
 Based on a model of Gerver, he proved that there is a Cantor set of initial conditions which lead to solutions of the Hamiltonian system whose velocities are accelerated to infinity within finite time avoiding all earlier collisions.
 In 2014, Xue extended his previous work and proved the conjecture for n=4.

+Due to the symmetry constraint, Xia's model is only valid for the 5-body problem.
+Gerver-Xue's model does not have such a constraint, and is likely to be generalized to the general N>4 body problem.